AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/The GNU Debugger (GDB)/Command Reference.md

 ```
 > The value of the registers at the breakpoint before the function _printf()_ in a "Hello, World!"
 C program.

-## Running Programs and their Flow
+## Running Programs and Controlling their Flow

 ### run
 _run_ (shortcut: _r_) runs the program, stopping at any breakpoints